josephleblanc/syn_parser/housecleaning_instructions.md

 | `different_approaches/weird_visitor_structure.md` | Obsolete | Archive | Incompatible with current blanket impls | Alternative trait composition strategies |
 | `different_approaches/visitor_structure.md` | Historical | Archive | Replaced by processor-state pattern | Early prototype of vertical slices |

+**Notes on documentation items in above table:**

+1. **Architectural_Revamp.md**:
+The initial thought was to merge it into core_design_direction.md, but upon closer look, it's only partially implemented.
+The current code in state.rs doesn't follow the proposed state separation, so it's contradictory.
+However, the concept might still be useful for future concurrency work.

+2. **visitor_architecture_approach.md**:
+This document is still fully relevant because it accurately describes the current trait-based visitor pattern used in the code, as seen in state.rs and visitor/mod.rs.
+It should be kept as active documentation.

+3. **different_approaches/**:These are historical alternatives that aren't used anymore.
+The code has settled on the current visitor pattern, so these should be archived.
+Specifically, the 'weird_visitor_structure.md' and 'visitor_structure.md' files
+are obsolete approaches.
+But they might have useful insights for future reference.

 #### E. Code Reviews
 | Document | Recommendation | Reason |
 |----------|----------------|--------|